Columbus Day storm of 1962: Wind speed highlights

 At the Naselle Radar Station in the Willapa Hills of southwest Washington, a wind gust of 160 mph was observed.

-In Salem, Oregon, a wind gust of 90 mph was observed.
+In Salem, Oregon, a wind gust of 90 mph was recorded.

 At Corvallis, Oregon, an inland location in the Willamette Valley, one-minute average winds reached 69 mph, with a gust to 127 mph, before the station was abandoned due to "power failure and instruments demolished".
 Observations at the weather station resumed the next day.

 About 80 mi to the north, at Portland, Oregon's major metropolitan area, measured wind gusts reached 116 mph at the Morrison Street Bridge in downtown Portland.